stnever/beeper-server/README.md

     curl -H "access_token: anonymous"

 If the server is to be publicly accessible, however, you should disable this token and issue tokens only to trusted clients.

+## OAuth

+This server uses a subset of the OAuth authorization flow.

+To change a password, one must call:

+    POST /accounts/:code/password
+    {"newPassword": "xyz"}

+Note that this API call *requires* an `access_token`.
+Furthermore, the token must either be associated with a root account, or the same account being changed.

+To log in and obtain a token, one must call:

+    POST /oauth/access_token
+    {"grant_type": "password", "username": "stnever", "password": "abc"}

+The response (if successfull) will contain the access_token to be used in all subsequent operations:

+    {"access_token": 'XYZabc123'}

+Note that this flow applies to both human users, and external systems.
+However, external systems CANNOT change their own passwords; this can only be done by a root account.